-Finance Executives Step Up To The Plate and Hone Your Skills
+Finance Executives: Pick Up The Bat, Step Up To The Plate and Hone Your Skills

 If you achieved your goal only 30% of the time would you consider yourself a success?

-Barely 10% of batters in major league baseball get a hit (a positive outcome) in more than 3 of 10 at bats.
-In 2018 the best batter in baseball achieved his goal, 35 out of every 100 at bats.
+Less than 5% of batters in major league baseball get a hit (a positive outcome) in more than 3 of 10 at bats.
+In 2022 the best batter in baseball achieved his goal less than 33 out of every 100 at bats.

 - Hitters have a very low success rate; high rates of success are expected in financial roles.